coleifer/peewee/docs/peewee/models.rst

 ForeignKeyField
 ^^^^^^^^^^^^^^^

 :py:class:`ForeignKeyField` is a special field type that allows one model to reference another.
-Typically a foreign key will contain the primary key of the model it relates to (but you can specify a particular column by specifying a ``to_field``).
+Typically a foreign key will contain the primary key of the model it relates to (but you can specify a particular column by specifying a ``field``).

-Foreign keys allow data to be `normalized <http://en.wikipedia.org/wiki/Database_normalization>`_.
-In our example models, there is a foreign key from ``Tweet`` to ``User``.
+Foreign keys allow data to be `normalized
+<http://en.wikipedia.org/wiki/Database_normalization>`_.
+In our example models,
+there is a foreign key from ``Tweet`` to ``User``.
 This means that all the users are stored in their own table, as are the tweets, and the foreign key from tweet to user allows each tweet to *point* to a particular user object.

 In peewee, accessing the value of a :py:class:`ForeignKeyField` will return the entire related object, e.g.:

 .. code-block:: python